leap-stc/leap-stc.github.io/docs/data/data_locations.md

 OSN allows s3-like cloud storage that has no egress fees, which means that you can share data with the public or outside colaborators without any cost per request.

 Data can be transferred from `leap-pangeo-inbox` to `leap-pangeo-manual` with [this rclone github action](https://github.com/leap-stc/data-management/actions/runs/11167922927/workflow).

+OSN is great if:
+\- You want your data to be publicly accessible outside of the Jupyter-Hub.
+\- You need to move data from your Jupyter-Hub home directory to more persistent storage.
+\- You data does not fit into the Zarr model.

+If you believe OSN better fits your data use case, please contact the data-and-compute team on slack.
+Then follow the instructions on OSN Ingestion # TODO LINK INSTRUCTIONS.